leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 The order creation process can be initiated in a number of different ways – both manual and automated background (cron) jobs.

 To manually initiate the order creation in M3 following the creation of an order from the Magento front-end (or from within Admin), the action &#39;Sync Order with M3&#39; should be used.
-This option can be found within the Sales order grid (_Sales \&gt; Orders_).
+This option can be found within the Sales order grid (Sales > Orders).

 <kbd><img alt="Transaction overview" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/sync-order-with-m3.png"></kbd>